Boot Care Advice

 For best waterproof performance these can be treated in the same way as smooth leather surfaces, however hard waxes and creams will darken and smooth the appearance of the leather.

-To maintain a matt finish a proofing spray designed specifically for suede finishes must be used, we recommend Grangers Footwear Waterproofer.
+Maintaining a matt finish use a proofing spray designed specifically for suede finishes must be used, we recommend Grangers Footwear Waterproofer.
 Water based products such as Nikwax Fabric and Leather Proof can be applied to damp or dry boots.

 Fabric and fabric/leather combinations: